|Order print copy|

 Your PIO will quite often answer "yes" when you ask for a news release or other communication.
 But the answer may sometimes be "no," and for good reason.
 For one thing, your story might not be ripe for publicity.

-"We will only do a release if the work has been through some level of peer review, made it to a plenary session at a national meeting, published in a journal, or about to be published in a journal," says Don Gibbons, formerly at Harvard Medical School and now chief communications officer at the California Institute for Regenerative Medicine.
+"We will only do a release if the work has been through some level of peer review, made it to a plenary session at a national meeting, published in a journal, or about to be published in a journal," says Don Gibbons, formerly at the California Institute for Regenerative Medicine.
 "Sometimes, though, we get cases in which people want publicity when their work is at a very early stage.
 For example, surgeons are starting a trial, and they want more referrals.
 In such cases, publicity is usually not appropriate."

 Also, your work—albeit excellent and scientifically significant—might be too technical or narrow for the broader audience that a PIO seeks to reach.

 "People may be doing just absolutely magnificent research, but you can't understand it, you can't translate it," says Ohio State's Earle Holland.
 "Even research in molecular biology and cancer has gotten to the point that, while it is incredibly important, you have to understand three chapters of a textbook before you can really understand its significance."

 In cases where your work is just not appropriate for lay-level communication, you will be responsible for producing the articles, Web content, and other materials for reaching important technical and professional audiences.

 Finally, your PIO might say no because of the considerable demands of serving the communications needs of a multitude of researchers.
 In such cases, your best recourse is to make it as easy as possible for the PIO to say yes—by following the guidelines for effectively working with your PIO discussed in this guide.
 Also, a yes is more likely if you make the PIO's life easier by developing your own quality presentations, Web site, multimedia, and other content.